Driver investigated after Spain train crash kills 80

 Passenger Ricardo Montesco told Cadena Ser radio station the train approached the curve at high speed, twisted and the carriages piled up one on top of the other.

-Clinics in Santiago de Compostela were overwhelmed with people flocking to give blood, while hotels organised free rooms for relatives.
+Clinics in Santiago de Compostela were overwhelmed with people flocking to give blood, while hotels organized free rooms for relatives.
 Madrid sent forensic scientists and hospital staff to the scene on special flights.

 Allianz Seguros, owned by Germany's Allianz, owns the insurance contract for loss suffered by Renfe passengers, a company spokeswoman told Reuters.
 The contract does not cover Renfe's trains.
 The company had sent experts to the scene.